greyepoxy/TextWrapper/README.md

 http://thecleancoder.blogspot.com/2010/10/craftsman-62-dark-path.html

-This is code is meant to get you started on this Kata.
+This is my attempt at this Kata.

+If you want to do this Kata as well a good stating point is https://github.com/greyepoxy/TextWrapper/commit/e6f9a25216e644798a23173658b8597bb0ceae5d.